The Software Update Wizard lets you add 'update over the web' functionality

 to your applications with literally a single line of code.

-It works with 32-bit and 64-bit Windows 7, Windows Vista, Windows Server 2008 / 2003, Windows XP and Windows 2000.
+It works with 32-bit and 64-bit Windows 10, Windows 8.x, Windows 7, Windows Vista, Windows Server 2008 / 2003, Windows XP and Windows 2000.
 It can be integrated with any development language capable of launching a Windows process using ShellExecute() or calling a Windows 32-bit dll function.
 It requires no server-side processing and works with any web server.

 Your application simply calls a function from our 'wuw4.dll' DLL, which is a simple (non-COM) 32 bit Windows DLL that does not need COM registration.
 Alternatively, you application can launch our wuwstub.exe program, which then loads wuw4.dll and calls its exported function with the script url it receives as a command line argument.
 A single line of code in your application is all it takes to initiate an update check...